Jgergely11/slimNT/README.md

 # slimNT

 slimNT has been developed to provide a curated, streamlined version of the NT database.
-Metagenomic analysis can be difficult and time consuming when querying against the ####total number of genomes in NT####, and the necessary indexing step is resource heavy; both time and computationally. slimNT aims to ##solve## that problem by strategically sub setting the NT database to create a compact, user-defined database that is tailored to specific needs.
+Metagenomic analysis can be difficult and time consuming when querying against the 368001 genomes in NT, and the necessary indexing step is resource heavy; both time and computationally. slimNT aims to ##solve## that problem by strategically sub setting the NT database to create a compact, user-defined database that is tailored to specific needs.

 The slimNT database is derived from Representative Proteome (RPs) and Reference Proteome Groups (RPGs) provided by [Protein Information Resource (PIR)](https://proteininformationresource.org/rps/).
 Reference proteomes and viral reference proteomes can be selected based on a desired cutoff thresholds.
 Selecting a higher cutoff value will create a larger, more robust database that will lend to increased accuracy at the expense of computation time.
 Conversely, selecting a lower threshold will result in a database that can be queried more quickly, but may only identify more distantly related sequences.